RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 			set [code v] to ((code) - (26)) end
-		add (item (code) of [alphabet v] :: list) to [coded v]
+		add (item (code) of [alphabet v] :: list) to [coded v] say (coded :: list) broadcast [transmit v] and wait
 	```

 	First __code__ is set to letter number + the otp code.
 If you have gone past z then you take 26 off (to go back to a).

-	Now the new number can be changed back into a letter of the alphabet.
+	Now the new number can be changed back into a letter of the alphabet and added to the encoded message.

+	Alex says the encoded message so far then broadcasts a transmit message and waits.
+This broadcast doesn't do anything __yet__.

 + Put this new group into the '__repeat__ block' { .blockcontrol }.
 I have shown where to add it by the spaces but you need to join the program up.